-The primary focus of our stream monitoring program is identifying the aquatic insects, called benthic macroinvertebrates, found in streams.
-The type and quantity of aquatic insects found in a stream tell a good story about the quality of water in the stream and its surrounding habitat.
+What We Monitor: The primary focus of our stream monitoring program is to identify benthic macroinvertebrates, which are the insects and other small creatures that live at the bottom of streams.
+The type and quantity of aquatic insects tell a good story about the quality of water in the stream and its surrounding habitat.

-Monitoring is done in teams of three or four experienced and novice monitors who follow the Virginia Save Our Streams (SOS) monitoring protocol.
-Monitors use collecting nets, field tables, collecting pans, and microscopes that are provided by Loudoun Wildlife Conservancy.
+How: Teams of three or four experienced and novice monitors follow the Virginia Save Our Streams (SOS) monitoring protocol.
+They use collecting nets, field tables, collecting pans, and microscopes provided by Loudoun Wildlife Conservancy.

-The data are transcribed to a database maintained by Loudoun Wildlife Conservancy, and are used to prepare water quality reports.
+The data are transcribed to a database maintained by Loudoun Wildlife Conservancy and are used to prepare water quality reports.
 Because the same stream sites are sampled year after year, we are able to report on trends in the health of our streams and the aquatic life found in them.
 Read more about the data here.
-And see the data in action as it is aggregated with other Loudoun water quality monitoring efforts here through Loudoun Watershed Watch.
+See the data in action as it is aggregated with other Loudoun water quality monitoring efforts here through Loudoun Watershed Watch.

-Three monitoring sessions per year.
-It takes the monitoring team approximately 3 to 4 hours to collect and identify the aquatic insects at stream-side.
+Time Commitment: Three monitoring sessions per year.
+It takes the monitoring team approximately 3-4 hours to collect and identify the aquatic insects at stream-side.

 Sign Up to Join a Stream Monitoring Team